 - By Method Listed on Voting Instruction Card: Please refer to your voting instruction card or other information provided by your broker, bank, or other agent to determine whether you may vote by telephone or electronically on the Internet and follow the instructions on the voting instruction card or other information provided by your broker, bank, or other agent.
 Many banks and brokerage firms offer Internet and telephone voting.
-If your bank, broker, or other agent does not offer Internet or telephone voting information, please follow the other voting instructions they provide to vote your shares. - By Mail: You may vote by signing, dating, and returning your voting instruction card in the pre-addressed envelope provided by your broker, bank, or other agent. - At the Virtual Annual Meeting: To vote online during the virtual 2023 Annual Meeting, you may be required to obtain a valid proxy from your broker, bank, or other agent.
-Follow the instructions from your broker, bank, or other agent included with these proxy materials or contact your broker, bank, or other agent to request the proxy form authorizing you to vote the shares.
-You must register to attend the 2023 Annual Meeting at www.proxydocs.com/AIRG by the Registration Deadline and provide the Control Number included in your Internet Notice, your proxy card, or on the instructions that accompanied your proxy materials.
-After completion of your registration, further instructions, including a unique link to access the 2023 Annual Meeting, will be emailed to you.
+If your bank, broker, or other agent does not offer Internet or telephone voting information, please follow the other voting instructions they provide to vote your shares. - By Mail: You may vote by signing, dating, and returning your voting instruction card in the pre-addressed envelope provided by your broker, bank, or other agent. - At the Virtual Annual Meeting: To vote online during the virtual 2024 Annual Meeting, follow the instructions from your broker, bank, or other agent included with these proxy materials or contact your broker, bank, or other agent to request the proxy form that authorizes you to vote.
+Generally, you will: 1) obtain a legal proxy from your broker, bank, or other agent.
+2) send the legal proxy in an email with the subject line "Legal Proxy Airgain" to DSMSUPPORT@BETANXT.COM by 2:00pm PT June 10, 2024, 3) register to attend the 2024 Annual Meeting at www.proxydocs.com/AIRG by the Registration Deadline and provide the Control Number included in your Internet Notice, your proxy card, or on the instructions that accompanied your proxy materials.
+After completion of your registration, further instructions, including a unique link to access the 2024 Annual Meeting, will be emailed to you.